Maurizio Serra

 Maurizio Serra (born 3 June 1955 in London) is a contemporary Italian writer and diplomat.
 Maurizio Serra was Italian Ambassador to the Unesco.
 He writes in Italian and French.
-He was elected to the Académie Française on 9 January 2020.
+He received the Prix Goncourt de la Biographie in 2011 for his book Malaparte, vies et légendes, a biography on Curzio Malaparte.
+Serra was elected to the Académie Française on 9 January 2020.

 His father was Enrico Serra, Italian historian.